mitTheos/KLORTHEOS/README.md

 So here you will find a completely refactored PCB design of the KLOR project for 2024 including :

--Much better suited and easier to solder ARGB modules.
+- Much better suited and easier to solder ARGB modules.
 I have used SK6812 Mini-E (aka 6028 size LED) version as it is the typical choice for this kind of keyboard application.
 I have thus kept the original paradigm of through hole design, with a symetrical front/back layout, but while using a LED module which is designed for this application, contrary to the original model WS2812 3535 which required a direct "hanged" soldering, with very likely damages to the plastic package as well as missalignment issues, as this part is designed for direct surface mount.
 I personnaly think that it would be even better to use the new WS2812 2020 package which is very neat, but as this is a strictly SMD part, there is no need for discrete cutouts anymore, so the design would look a bit different.
 Also you need to master SMD soldering.
 Let me know if you are interested in this type of LED package, I could make a forked design without too much fuss.

--As Hipyo Tech can confirm, we are in 2024 so no North facing LED are allowed anymore.
+- As Hipyo Tech can confirm, we are in 2024 so no North facing LED are allowed anymore.
 I have moved to South facing LED.

 - I have tried to keep the overall design paradigm so all the good stuff is still there!!

--I have very extensively refactored the PCB layout (3 days of intense work) to clean up the various little issues that were sparkled around the original design including :
+- I have very extensively refactored the PCB layout (3 days of intense work) to clean up the various little issues that were sparkled around the original design including :

   Rerouting of 90% of the PCB.
 Healthier and more rational overall routing, at least that's my belief...